thangarajvisolve/Sample/README.centos.markdown

         $ gem list

+* To make successful installation of all files from gem package , use the command to install missing libraries

+        $ bundle install

 * Start the web interface from the installation folder by using the command

         $ cd <WEB_INTERFACE_INSTALLTION_PATH>